ekalinicheva/plot_vegetation_coverage/README.md

 print(CUDA)
 ```

-Then replace {TORCH} and {CUDA} by the obtained values to install the packages:
+Then replace {TORCH} and {CUDA} by the obtained values to install the corresponding packages:

 `pip install torch-scatter     -f https://pytorch-geometric.com/whl/torch-{TORCH}+{CUDA}.html`